deev/tahoe-lafs/docs/specifications/leasedb.rst

 • **STATE_COMING** → **STATE_STABLE**

-    trigger: all storage objects have been written.
+    trigger: All storage objects have been written.

     implementation: